Grant Sears, Orchestra

-Please carefully read and understand the opperations of the NTHS orchestra by downloading the orchestra handbook available on this website.
-Parents will need to print and sign the last page and send hard copy to school with your child by Friday, September 6th.
+Please carefully read and understand the operations of the NTHS orchestra by downloading the orchestra handbook available on this website.
 Also, please take a look at the Performance Calendar, this has important information for all musicians on performance dates throughout the school year.

-Finally, Please know that I am here to help your child in any way that I can.
-Please don't hestitate to contact me if you have any questions at all.
+Finally, please know that I am here to help your child in any way that I can.
+Please don't hesitate to contact me if you have any questions at all.
 The best way to contact me is through my school email address.

 Reminders for Orchestra Students & Parents